 Certain words go together like bread and water.
 Bread and water is an example of a word pair that is always used in that order.
 In other words, we don't say water and bread.
 This type of word pair is called nonreversible.
-In many ways, they are like collocations - words that usually go together.
+In many ways, they are like collocations — words that usually go together.
 Students can use this list with examples to learn the most common nonreversible word pairs.
-Teachers can use this resource in class to help student learn these set phrases.
+Teachers can use this resource in class to help students learn these set phrases.
 Once you are comfortable with these phrases, continue learning set phrases and collocations.
 Teachers can explore using set phrases in teaching techniques with the lexical approach.

 Adam and Eve